codingMustache/codingMustache/README.md

 ## Joke of the Day

-This is my step ladder.
-I never knew my real ladder.
+How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?

 ## Daily Trivia

-What is the name of the process that sends one qubit of information using two bits of classical information?
+What is the name of the default theme that is installed with Windows XP?
- 1. Quantum Teleportation
+ 1. Bliss
- 2. Super Dense Coding
+ 2. Whistler
- 3. Quantum Entanglement
+ 3. Neptune
- 4. Quantum Programming
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  Quantum Teleportation
+  Luna
 </details>